SpenceKonde/UsefulArduinoPosts/Troubleshooting/Upload_Problems.md

 * You can successfully "Verify" (compile) your sketch, but cannot "Upload" it.
 * The board has a bootloader already installed (if starting from a virgin processor, you must have done "Burn Bootloader" with an ISP programmer successfully)
 * You are not using an Arduino Uno Wifi Rev. 2.
 These are new and we don't yet have a sufficient body of knowledge within the community to create a troubleshooting guide like this.

+### Using this guide
+Start at the top, and go to other sections when indicated.
+Don't try solutions from other sections that this guide doesn't tell you to use.

 If you get to an "Open Thread in Arduino Forum" step, be sure to include the following:
 * What board you are using.